 Brixen welcomed the elephant with open arms.
 Arriving in the village just before Christmas, an innkeeper provided a home for the young bull for 14 days.
 The inn where Soliman stayed still stands and welcomes guests to this day.
 Appropriately named Hotel Elephant, a centuries-old fresco on the oldest part of the hotel’s facade continues to tell the tale of what was certainly an exotic and magical creature to the residents of Brixen at the time.

 When to Visit Brixen’s Christmas Market

 Brixen’s Christmas market begins in late November and ends the first week of January.
-Exact dates can change year to year so be sure to visit the official event schedule before planning a trip.
+Exact dates can change year to year as well as the show’s theme so be sure to visit the official event schedule before planning a trip.
 On most days the market opens at 10 am and closes at 7-7:30 pm.
 The food stands are open an hour longer to ensure enough good cheer is spread to each visitor.

 NATALIE takes place through the duration of the Christmas market.
 Shows occur three a day at 5:30 pm, 6:30 pm and 7:30 pm (except December 24th-25th).
 Prices vary depending on the day, but are very reasonable at € 7-€10 for adults and € 1-€6 for children.

 You could easily spend a full day exploring in and around Brixen.
 Any lover of history, architecture, art and wine would be a fool not to.
 But if you’re looking to just enjoy the Brixen Christmas market and NATALIE, then we recommend arriving two hours before your show.